tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## SAFETY CULTURE

-It is the policy of ARK Co-Living Ltd that a positive Health and Safety culture is promoted throughout the company.
+It is the policy of GOP Co-Living Ltd that a positive Health and Safety culture is promoted throughout the company.
 Safety culture means “the way we do things around here with regards to Health and Safety” and is a collective ownership of Health and Safety responsibilities through every level of the company structure, including all management and employees.

 We recognise that the behaviour of employees is a significant factor in maintaining a positive safety culture.
 Management must embody and demonstrate positive safety attitudes and practices to model the behaviours we want employees to replicate.
 We believe in monitoring behaviour as a proactive management strategy, because identifying at-risk behaviours and taking action to correct them results in fewer accidents due to early identification of problems.
 Therefore, we encourage employees to proactively identify and report any and all unsafe practices they may observe in the workplace.